Step Inside: Format

-Boris, the bookcase, provides a book, and Mr Mopple sits down to narrate the story.
-The characters themselves often argue among themselves, along with Mr Mopple keeping the peace.
+Boris the bookcase provides a book and Mr Mopple sits down to narrate the story.
+The characters themselves often argue among themselves, along with Mr Mopple trying to keep the peace.
 Mr Mopple provides an array of voices for every character in the book while narrating.
-When Mr Mopple has finished narrating the story, he leaves the magic house, (despite the face on the outside wall closing its eyes and disappearing entirely) and goes back to work.
+When Mr Mopple has finished narrating the story, he leaves the magic house (with the face on the outside wall closing its eyes and disappearing entirely) and goes back to work.

 Episodes, authors and illustrators

 These are the episodes book titles, authors & illustrators for each episode.